billturner/creative-prompts/README.md

 ### todo

- * keep track of last 5
- * don't repeat one from last 5
  * use immutable.js
- * figure out building for distribution
  * get scss working
+ * figure out building for dist
+ * TEST setup
+ * disable logger for dist
+ * cross-env?
+ * how to read/use ENV vars for keys and such
+ * localStorage?